lingeringsocket/shlurd/docs/conditionals.md

 OK.

-> Whenever a balloon bursts, the balloon becomes broken.
+> Whenever a balloon bursts, it becomes broken.

 OK.
 ```